-Genesis ‘Turn It On Again’ at Emotional Reunion Tour Launch in Birmingham - NewsBreak
+Genesis ‘Turn It on Again’ at Emotional Reunion Tour Launch in Birmingham - NewsBreak

 “Another time it might have been so different,” Collins sang.
 “Oh, if only we could do it all again/But now it’s just another fading memory/Out of focus, though the outline still remains.”

-He was merely age 40 when he wrote those words, and they carried a very different emotional weight when he delivered them in his current physical state at age 70, joined onstage only by Banks and Rutherford for the opening verse.
+He was merely 40 when he first sang those words, and they carried a very different emotional weight when he delivered them in his current physical state at 70, joined onstage only by Banks and Rutherford for the opening verse.

 Collins has said he has no intention of playing with Genesis again after this tour.
 And unless miracles happen and Peter Gabriel returns at some future date, that means the group is done when this tour is done.
 But few fans could have expected a final tour this magnificent, and it’s just getting started.